cMarHen/1DV607_StuffLendingSystem/design.md

 ![class diagram](img/package_diagram.jpg)

 ## Detailed Design

+We provides two different class diagrams.
+One diagram will show the dependencies between the packages in this MVC-architecture.
+In this diagram, all classes that the view- and controller package holds are visualized, but the model package is scaled down to get a better overview of the dependencies.

+Since we do not have any dependencies going <i>from</i> the model, the second diagram does only contain the model package, and will visualize both domain- and repository package in detail.

 ### Class Diagram
 Please provide at least one class diagram according to the assignment requirments.